Why Should Workplaces Sponsor Charitable Giving?There are 4 key payoffs for making corporate donations:

-- They improve workplace culture: If you want your team to be invested in the work they do, show them you’re invested in the communities in which they live and the causes most important to them.
+- It improves workplace culture: If you want your team to be invested in the work they do, show them you’re invested in the communities in which they live and the causes most important to them.
 It’s a sure-fire way to improve employee engagement.
 Plus, you are able to give employees recognition for volunteering especially with easy tools such as Recognize.

 - You could be seen as a Great Place to Work: Employees get excited talking about the charitable donations their company makes.
 This great word of mouth about your generous company might help to get you on a local Best Places To Work or national top employer list.